Kevin O'Grady

 About Kevin O'Grady

-Kevin O’Grady is licensed in Arizona and Hawaii, both in state and federal courts, as well as the United States Northern District Federal court of Texas and the Ninth U.S. Court of Appeals.
+Kevin O’Grady is licensed in Hawaii, and inactive in Arizona, both in state and federal, Arizona and Hawaii, courts, as well as the United States Northern District Federal court of Texas, the Ninth Circuit U.S. Court of Appeals and the United States Supreme Court.
 He has been a United States Army Officer and Judge Advocate since 2002 and is currently in the Army Reserves.
-He represents clients primarily in traffic, excessive speeding, DUI/ OVUII, misdemeanor, felony, appellate, and military matters, including crimes committed on military installations, for civilians, and for servicemembers, he is the U.S. Legal Shield attorney for the state of Hawaii and he also participates in Second Amendment Litigation (right to keep and bear arms).
-2012 Summer Session Graduate; 2013 Summer Session Graduate; 2014 Summer Session Graduate; 2015 Summer Session Graduate; 2016 Summer Session Graduate; 2017 Summer Session Graduate; 2018 Summer Session Graduate; 2019 Summer Session Graduate
+He represents clients primarily in traffic, excessive speeding, DUI/ OVUII, misdemeanor, felony, and appellate cases, and he is the U.S. Legal Shield attorney for the state of Hawaii and he also handles Second Amendment Litigation (right to keep and bear arms).
+2012 Summer Session Graduate; 2013 Summer Session Graduate; 2014 Summer Session Graduate; 2015 Summer Session Graduate; 2016 Summer Session Graduate; 2017 Summer Session Graduate; 2018 Summer Session Graduate; 2019 Summer Session Graduate, 2020 Summer Session Graduate, 2021 Summer Session SPEAKER and graduate, 2022 Winter Session Graduate, Summer Session 2024 graduate, and NCDD Appellate Advocacy Award winner.

 Contact Kevin O'Grady